Frequently asked questions

 How is NodeTool different from ComfyUI?

-ComfyUI is a node editor for diffusion models.
-NodeTool is the studio around it: image, video, music, and words on one canvas, every major model a click away, and editing tools — masks, inpaint, relight, layers — built in.
-Both are node-based and open source.
+ComfyUI is an editor for image models.
+NodeTool is the studio around it: image, video, music, and words on one canvas, every major model a click away, and editing tools such as masks, inpaint, relight, and layers built in.
+Both are open source and both work by connecting blocks on a canvas.

 Read more →

-How is NodeTool different from Weavy and other closed canvases?
+How is NodeTool different from Weavy (now Figma Weave) and other closed canvases?

-Closed canvases lock you into a credit system and a curated model roster.
-NodeTool is open source and BYOK.
-Your workflows, files, and keys belong to you, and you can switch providers the moment a better model ships.
+Closed tools tie you to a credit system and a hand-picked list of models.
+NodeTool is open source and runs on your own provider keys.
+Your workflows, files, and keys belong to you, and you can switch providers the moment a better model appears.

 Read more →